Ftamino/RigsOfRodsSkins/README.md

-# RigsOfRodsSkins
-Its for Issues and Preview Versions of my Rigs Of Rods Skins

-(Its inactive for now since i dont play Rigs of Rods verry often)
+# Rigs of Rods Skins

+This repo and the skins are no longer maintained.
+You can try to use them on your own risk.